gbouras13/hybracter/README.md

 To summarise the conclusions:

-* `Hybracter hybrid` was superior to Unicycler in terms of accuracy, time taken and (slighly) in terms of plasmid recovery.
+* `Hybracter hybrid` was superior to Unicycler in terms of accuracy, time taken and (slightly) in terms of plasmid recovery.
 It should be preferred to Unicycler.
 * You should use `hybracter long` if you care about plasmids and have only long reads.
 It performs similarly to hybrid methods and its inclusion of [Plassembler](https://github.com/gbouras13/plassembler) largely seems to solve the [problem of long read assemblers recovering small plasmids](https://doi.org/10.1099/mgen.0.001024).
 * `Hybracter` in both modes is inferior to Dragonflye in terms of time though better in terms of chromosome accuracy.
 * If you want the fastest possible chromosome assemblies for applications like species ID or sequence typing that retain a high level of accuracy, Dragonflye is a good option.